 Targeted Agent and Profiling Utilization Registry (TAPUR) Study.
-The TAPUR Study is a clinical trial conducted by ASCO.
+The TAPUR Study is a clinical trial conducted by the American Society of Clinical Oncology (ASCO).
 It studies advanced cancer in adults.
 And it explores whether specific targeted therapies may benefit more patients.
-Learn more through Cancer.Net's TAPUR Study summary.

 World Health Organization (WHO) International Clinical Trials Registry Platform.
 The WHO coordinates health matters within the United Nations.
 This search portal gathers clinical trial information from many countries’ registries.

-The following organizations provide cancer type-specific clinical trial listings and other study opportunities.
-Please note that if you select one of these websites, you will leave Cancer.Net.
+The following organizations provide cancer type-specific clinical trial listings and other research study opportunities.

 Melanoma Research Alliance (MRA).
 MRA's clinical trial finder suggests melanoma clinical trials based on your answers to a series of questions.

 Metastatic Breast Cancer Project (MBCproject).
 The MBCproject gathers information on metastatic breast cancer.
-The findings will help researchers explore new treatment approaches.
-This project was highlighted at the 2016 ASCO Annual Meeting.
+The findings will help researchers explore new treatment approaches in the future.

 Metastatic Prostate Cancer Project (MPCproject).
 The MPCproject gathers information on advanced and metastatic prostate cancer.
-The findings will help researchers study new treatment options.
+The findings will help researchers study new treatment options in the future.

 National Brain Tumor Society Clinical Trial Finder.
 This database allows people to search for brain tumor-specific clinical trials.